-Starling Minds™, a digital cognitive behavioral therapy platform, has treated thousands of educators who came to their breaking points with anxiety and depression due to workplace stressors.
+Starling Minds™, a fully-digital cognitive behavioral therapy platform, has treated thousands of educators who came to their breaking points with anxiety and depression due to workplace stressors.
 While every story is unique, there is often a perfect storm of external and internal factors that can lead to mind crippling anxiety or soul-wrenching depression.

 Here is a brief list of the external pressures that educators commonly discuss in Starling Minds’ online community:

 - Increasing behavioral issues and violence—70% of educators have experienced or seen violence in the classroom.
 Closely correlated to classroom violence is the rising prevalence of mental illness in students, which is why 95% of educators believe that youth mental health should be a number one priority for federal funding.